Power and Freedom in Mechanisms: Freedom

 While comparing freedom of choice under different mechanisms based on set inclusion of their menus is very compelling whenever such comparisons can be made, a drawback of this conservative approach lies in the fact that oftentimes agents' menus will not be directly comparable in this way.

-To construct a more fine-grained measure of freedom of choice, we adapt to our framework the canonical cardinal ranking of opportunity sets, by defining the following \textit{cardinal index of freedom}:

-whenever $A_i$ is finite, i.e., count the number of different $i$-relevant outcomes in $i$'s menu (given $\phi$ and $R_{-i}$).
+To construct a more fine-grained measure of freedom of choice, we adapt the canonical cardinal ranking of opportunity sets to our framework.
+For any mechanism $\phi$ in an environment whith finitely many outcomes $A$, we refer to $|\mathcal{M}^{\phi}_{i|i}(R_{-i})|$ as the \textit{cardinal index of freedom} (of $i$, given $R_{-i}$).
+The index counts the number of different $i$-relevant outcomes in $i$'s menu.
 Comparisons based on this cardinal index induce an ordering over menus that is finer than set inclusion.

 \citet{PattanaikXu1990} have proposed an axiomatisation for the cardinal ordering of opportunity sets, based on three properties — indifference between no-choice situations, independence, and strict monotonicity.
 The same axioms can be used to characterise our cardinal index.
 Where we innovate is by applying the cardinal measure to an endogenously defined menu rather than an exogenous opportunity set, and further by applying it to $\mathcal{M}^{\phi}_{i|i}(R_{-i})$ rather than to $\mathcal{M}^{\phi}_{i}(R_{-i})$, i.e., count only elements that are distinct from $i$'s welfare perspective.
 Thus, we partially address a criticism of the simple cardinal approach pointed out by \cite{PattanaikXu1990} themselves: enlarging the menu of an agent by an alternative that does not differ in a relevant sense would force the ranking of choice sets to declare that the enlarged set offers strictly more freedom.\footnote{\cite{PattanaikXu1990} provide an example where an agent is offered different modes of transportation in different option sets and the option `red car' is added to a set that already includes the option `blue car'.} To address this weakness, \citet{PattanaikXu2000} introduce exogenous measures of `similarity' of alternatives, i.e., with similarity defined independently of agents preferences.
 Instead, we declare some outcomes $a, b\in A$ similar, or rather identical from the point of view of agent $i$, whenever $[a]_i=[b]_i$, i.e., whenever an agent is indifferent between them at every possible preference relation, thus endogenising the notion of similarity by deriving it from agents' preferences.